o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

 ### Get the Python runtime

 The Python runtime is not included in the GitHub repo.
 Since it is required by the `o3de` script in the next step, download it now using the script provided in the `python` directory.
+This script requires CMake to be installed and accessible on your device's path.
+If you have not installed CMake, or get an error that CMake cannot be found when running the script, refer to the [System Requirements](./requirements.md) page for installation instructions.

 1. Open a command prompt to the directory where you setup O3DE and run the `get_python` script as shown.
 Note that in the 0.5 release branch, you need to temporarily set the LY_PACKAGE_SERVER_URLS environment variable, as shown in the following example.